profweston/Crime_Time_Final_Project/README.md

  <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/randy2-branch/Resources/Crime_hour.png" width="800">

-### Crime by District and Quarter
+### Crime by District

-The following bar graph shows the two highest crime total categories broken out by district to identify which districts are experiencing the highest amounts of crime.
-It can be filtered by quarter and by district.
+To get a little more granular, this graph shows how the district ranks based on the type of crime committed in each district.
+District 1 and 18, reported the two highest amount of thefts out of all the districts in chicago.

 <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/main/Resources/christmas_bar.png" width="800">